kavehfayyazi/pdf-cli-tools/README.md

     Add `%APPDATA%\Python\Scripts` to your User PATH via System &rarr; Environment Variables.

-Then restart your terminal and try `pdf-tool --help` again.
+Then restart your terminal and try `pdfwiz --help` again.

 ## License